 4. Feature Engineering - This step involves selecting and expanding upon the dataset’s features (or columns).
 This includes calculating additional metrics from existing columns.

-5. Creating Visualizations - This step involves identifying the relationships between various parameters (such as height and blocked shots) and generating meaningful visualizations (such as bar charts, scatterplots, and candlestick charts).
+6. Creating Visualizations - This step involves identifying the relationships between various parameters (such as height and blocked shots) and generating meaningful visualizations (such as bar charts, scatterplots, and candlestick charts).

-Since this is the fourth installment in the series, you likely already have your environment setup and can skip to the next section.
+Since this is the fifth installment in the series, you likely already have your environment setup and can skip to the next section.
 If you’re not already set up and you want to follow along on your own machine, it’s recommended to read the first article of the series or at least review the Getting Started section of that post before continuing.

 You’ll want to have the latest version of Python installed with the following packages: